Newport Beach, 0.07% BAC, Client Speeding, Wet Reckless

 Our client, an Air Force Technical Sergeant home from a tour in Iraq, was pulled over by the CHP on the 405 Freeway for allegedly speeding.

-We find that most of our clients either are unaware of this right and do not exercise when they often should, or they are aware of this right, but believe that by cooperating with the police officer, they are showing respect and hope the officer will reciprocate the courtesy by letting them go if it is a close case.
+We find that most of our clients either are unaware of this right and do not exercise such rights when they often should, or they are aware of these rights, but believe that by cooperating with the police officer, they are showing respect and hope the officer will reciprocate the courtesy by letting them go if it is a close case.
 Other clients simply believe they are under the legal limit and thus are eager to prove it.
+Neither strategy usually works.

-Greg was familiar with such bravado by young prosecutors.
-Greg commented that the retrograde, or reverse, extrapolation argument has been consistently criticized by even prosecution experts in DUI in California.
-Such experts are not comfortable adopting such an approach, although it is intellectually appealing perhaps.
 After all, in Mata v.
 State, 46 S.W.3d 902 (2001), a Texas case, such a practice was reviewed for scientific reliability and found to be completely unreliable.
-To be reliable, one would have to make so many assumptions about the individual defendant that a medical exam of the defendant would really be necessary.
+To be reliable, one would have to make so many assumptions about the individual defendant (gender, age, body fat percentage, breathing patterns, kidney function, hematocrit, LDL levels, drinking patterns, etc.) that a medical exam of the defendant would really be necessary to even approximate a result.

 The District Attorney refused to consider our arguments that we believed would sway at least one, if not more, jurors, possibly resulting in a defense verdict.
 Our office therefore went to the District Attorney’s supervisor, who politely listened to us.